alexantSWE/tsukiyoPDF/README.md

-Okay, let's inject some personality (and maybe a little existential dread) into this README.
-Here's a satirical take:

----

 # 🌙 tsukiyoPDF: Yet Another PDF Reader (This Time in Rust! 🦀)

 🚀 **Tagline:** We're aiming for "super fast."
 Right now, we're settling for "it compiles... sometimes."
 Dark Mode support?
 Sure, that's on the wishlist, right after "actually rendering PDFs reliably." 😉